 View more information on Faculty Affairs Resources for Faculty.

 Archived Presentation - Click title to view recording of presentation "The Ins and Outs of Submitting an IRB to Oakland University" Please note, that you might have to install Silverlight on your computer.

 Archived Presentation - Click title to view recording of presentation "Using Research to Create a Small Business" Dr. J.Hurley Myers

 University of Berkley has a good website about setting up and teaching your course.

 Faculty now have the ability to watch previously recorded CME activities or to participate in self-directed CME courses online at their convenience.
 To access Beaumont Health System activities for content only or to view presentations for AMA PRA Category 1 Credit or Meaningful participation credits, click on the appropriate link below or view recorded webinars.

-Through the Center for Excellence in Medical Education, there are a variety of professional development opportunities available.
-Oakland University is a member of Sloan-C, so faculty are able to attend many free webinars.
+Through the Center for Excellence in Medical Education, there are a variety of face to face and online faculty development workshops.